saichaitanya88/fullstack-challenge/notes-so-far.md

         - user can edit records while save in progress
         - no-feedback that records are being loaded in the background
         -
+    Question for team:
+        How do you manage the field names - naming convention for python is snake_case, and javascript is camelCase.
+Which convention is followed?

 Other notes:
 startup mongodb docker: